 - You need to depend on them while travelling.
 It is possible that requesting a travel insurance broker to manage claims and communicate with the insurer on your behalf isn’t a good course of action.
 If something has happened to you overseas, it’s important that you are able to depend on and trust your broker.

-- If you have a dispute, you will most likely not be able to resolve it until you return home and contact the Financial Ombudsman Service Australia.
+- If you have a dispute, you will most likely not be able to resolve it until you return home and contact the Australian Financial Complaints Authority (AFCA).
 If you are dependent on travel insurance in the event of mishaps and cannot pay out-of-pocket for things like emergency travel or accommodation, this might pose a serious risk.